-Pericles Lewis, Professor of Comparative Literature, serves as Yale’s vice president for global strategy and deputy provost for international affairs.
+Pericles Lewis, Douglas Tracy Smith Professor of Comparative Literature, serves as Yale’s vice president and vice provost for global strategy.
 From 2012 to 2017 Professor Lewis served as founding president of Yale-NUS College, a collaboration between Yale and the National University of Singapore.
 Under his leadership, the college developed into a thriving model of residential liberal arts education much admired and studied throughout Asia and the world.

 Pericles Lewis earned his B.A. with first-class honors in English literature from McGill University in 1990 and his Ph.D. in Comparative Literature from Stanford University in 1997.
 After a postdoctoral fellowship at the University of California, Berkeley, he joined the Yale faculty in 1998, with appointments in the Departments of English and Comparative Literature.
 His teaching has included undergraduate surveys of English poetry, the European epic tradition, and literary theory, and courses on modernism in literature and the arts, ranging from freshman to graduate seminars.
 He has received a variety of honors and awards for his contributions to research, teaching, and service.